 - Refurbishing treadle bases for sewing machines

-The training and support given to the volunteers help them to develop different skills.
-Gained skills improve the quality of volunteers lives and enable them to be more self-sufficient and confident.
+The training and support given to the volunteers helps them to develop different skills.
+Gained skills improve the quality of volunteer’s lives and enable them to be more self-sufficient and confident.
 Volunteers are happy to see how their work benefits people that live in difficult situations in some of the poorest countries of the world.

-Here is what one of our supported volunteers says:
+Here is what some of our supported volunteers said::

 “Being a volunteer in TFS gives me the satisfaction to do something great and help repair tools and sewing machines because I’m very good with my hands“ – Larry.